Accounts Receivable vs. Accounts Payable

 How to Use Accounts Receivable with Examples

-After completing a transaction, you send your customer an invoice documenting the supply date, a unique invoice number, a description of goods and services, the total amount payable, credit terms, and how to pay.
+After completing a transaction, send your customer an invoice documenting the supply date, a unique invoice number, a description of goods and services, the total amount payable, credit terms, and how to pay.

 Types of Accounts Debit Credit